ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/Research_Methods/Insulin_README.md

 | Adipose Tissue | Reviewers assessing the feasibility and resource allocation of the proposal, much like adipose tissue responds to insulin by storing excess glucose as fat. |
 | Pancreatic Cells | Reviewers examining the proposal's alignment with funding priorities and strategic goals, similar to how pancreatic cells regulate insulin secretion in response to blood sugar levels. |

-## Body of Review in Synthetic Intelligence Setting 🧠🤖
+## Synthetic Intelligence Review Process 🧠🤖

-In a synthetic intelligence setting, the "Body of Review" would encompass a comprehensive and multi-faceted evaluation process, including:
+In a synthetic intelligence setting, the "Body of Review" encompasses a comprehensive and multi-faceted evaluation process, including:

 - **Algorithmic Analysis**: Utilizing advanced algorithms to assess the structural integrity and coherence of the grant proposal, ensuring logical flow and consistency.
 - **Natural Language Processing (NLP)**: Employing NLP techniques to evaluate the clarity, readability, and persuasiveness of the proposal's language.